10 min read

-Utthita Parsvakonasana / Extended Side Angle is a side-lengthening standing pose that gives a deep stretch to the hamstrings and groin area.
+Utthita Parsvakonasana / Extended Side Angle is a side-lengthening standing pose that gives the hamstrings and groin area a deep stretch.
 Continual practice increases stamina and improves focus.

-Utthita Trikonasana / Extended Triangle is a common standing pose that strengthens the inner thighs, calves, and hamstrings while lengthening the back and providing a boost of energy to the entire body.
+Utthita Trikonasana / Extended Triangle is a common standing pose that strengthens the inner thighs, calves, and hamstrings while lengthening the back and boosting energy to the entire body.

 Ardha Chandrasana / Half Moon is a pose that involves half your limbs having contact with the ground.
-One hand and one foot provide support while the other limbs are extended.
-It provides an excellent stretch to the shoulders, chest, groin, and hamstrings.
+One hand and one foot provide support while the other limbs are extended, giving an excellent stretch to the shoulders, chest, groin, and hamstrings.

-Baddha Konasana / Cobbler's Pose helps to open the hips and give them a much-needed expansion.
-The seated position also provides a lengthening stretch for the back and shoulders while delivering peaceful stress relief.
+Baddha Konasana / Cobbler's Pose helps open the hips and give them a much-needed expansion.
+The seated position also provides a lengthening stretch for the back and shoulders while delivering soothing stress relief.

 Janu Sirsasana / Knee-to-Head Forward Fold is a seated pose involving a slight spinal twist and an excellent stretch for the back, shoulders, hamstrings, calves, and ankles.

 Gomukhasana / Cow (Face) Pose is a challenging position that requires the legs to be crossed while seated, with the arms bent at the elbow — one up near the ear and the other down and around the back.
 This pose offers a good stretch for the shoulders, thighs, and triceps.